Chiharu Niiyama

-Chiharu Niiyama (新山千春, Nīyama Chiharu), is a Japanese actress and former gravure idol.
+Chiharu Niiyama (新山千春, Nīyama Chiharu) is a Japanese actress, tarento, and former gravure idol.
 She is affiliated with Horipro.

 Personal life

 Niiyama was born in Aomori.
 She was previously married to baseball player Satoshi Kuroda in 2004.
-Together they have a daughter named Koharu Niiyama, born on July 12, 2006.
+Together, they have a daughter named Koharu Niiyama, born on July 12, 2006.
 They divorced on December 29, 2014.

 On November 7, 2023, Niiyama announced her second marriage to a non-celebrity man, who is thirteen years her junior.
 They have reportedly been in a relationship for five years.